arnemart/jsconf2k14/slides.md

 > Hello everyone!
 Thank you all for being here and not at the other talk which
 > probably will be much more interesting.
 My name is Arne Martin, I work for a
-> small company in Trondheim, Norway.
+> small company in Trondheim, Norway, and I'm here to talk about programming
+> languages.

 ----